Solomon Mahlangu Regiment: Pipes & Drums

 The regiment retains a pipes and drums, due to their Scottish heritage.
 Formed in 1902, the band is one of 3 South African Defence Force pipe bands, the other 2 being affiliated with the Andrew Mlangeni Regiment and the Gonnema Regiment (formerly the South African Irish and Cape Town Highlanders respectively).
 Besides attending military occasions on behalf of the regiment, the pipes & drums compete in grade 2, currently the highest competitive pipe band division in South Africa.

-Fondly known as the ‘Jocks’, the Pipes and Drums have won the premier division of the South African Pipe Band Championships on numerous occasions since the bands inception and, recently, have won the South African Championships and Champion of Champions every year since 2018 (excluding 2020 and 2021 where competitions were cancelled due to restrictions imposed as a result of the Covid-19 pandemic).
+Fondly known as the 'Jocks', the Pipes and Drums have won the premier division of the South African Pipe Band Championships on numerous occasions since the bands inception and, recently, have won the South African Championships and Champion of Champions every year since 2018 (excluding 2020 and 2021 where competitions were cancelled due to restrictions imposed as a result of the Covid-19 pandemic).
 Many band members also compete in solo competition.

 The drummers of the band proudly wear the Murray of Atholl tartan, the Regimental tartan, whilst the pipers wear the Murray of Tullibardine tartan.
-The stirring regimental march, the Atholl Highlanders, continues to be played as part of the band’s repertoire and has become synonymous with the camaraderie the band exude.
+The stirring regimental march, the Atholl Highlanders, continues to be played as part of the band's repertoire and has become synonymous with the camaraderie the band exude.
 Traditionally, when the tune is heard, all Jocks (past and present) will stand to attention.

-The Pipes and Drums are led by Pipe Major Craig Whitley and Leading Drummer Dylan Chadwick.
+The Pipes and Drums are led by Pipe Major Craig Whitley and Leading Drummer Sabastian Cruz.